CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Descriptives/exercises_descriptive.md

 +Three groups of babies with the same weight (born) approximately were distributed randomly in order to investigate if the weight (Kg) rose during the first 6 months.
-The three groups were given dierent diets.
+The three groups were given different diets.
 The results are as follows:

 ![](img.png)